GoogleCloudPlatform/cloud-foundation-fabric/modules/gke-cluster-autopilot/README.md

 ### Backup for GKE

+> [!NOTE]
+> Although Backup for GKE can be enabled as an add-on when configuring your GKE clusters, it is a separate service from GKE.

 [Backup for GKE](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/concepts/backup-for-gke) is a service for backing up and restoring workloads in GKE clusters.
 It has two components:

 * A [Google Cloud API](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/reference/rest) that serves as the control plane for the service.
 * A GKE add-on (the [Backup for GKE agent](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/concepts/backup-for-gke#agent_overview)) that must be enabled in each cluster for which you wish to perform backup and restore operations.

-> **Note**
-> Although Backup for GKE can be enabled as an add-on when configuring your GKE clusters, it is a separate service from GKE.

 Backup for GKE is supported in GKE Autopilot clusters with [some restrictions](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/concepts/about-autopilot).